Litttlefish/wasapi_relink/readme.md

 `wasapi_relink` is a hook library that modifies the behavior of WASAPI (Windows Audio Session API) Shared streams, "grafting" them onto modern, low-latency interfaces to drastically minimize audio latency.

 ## 🎯Purpose
 Many applications and games use WASAPI's Shared mode for audio playback.
-While compatible, this mode defaults to a large 10ms buffer, creating noticeable, high-latency audio.
+While it offers good compatibility, this mode only allows for a minimum buffer size of 10ms, preventing further improvement in latency.

 `wasapi_relink` intercepts the application's audio requests and forces them to use much smaller buffers by leveraging the `IAudioClient3` interface, achieving a low-latency experience similar to Exclusive mode without sacrificing Shared mode's convenience.